By users' requests, I built an index page of previous lessons. It’s here.

 As promised in lesson five, we would have addressed, all puns intended for that lesson, a way of storing and pointing to data in memory.

-Information in the form of byte, word or long-word can be stored and located using addressing.
-I made the table below to help you to understand how it works as a refresh of what explained in lesson 5.
+Information in the form of byte, word, or long-word can be stored and located using addressing.
+I made the table below to help you to understand how it works as a refresh of what was explained in lesson 5.

 An offset is a directive that means “addressing”.
 Just like in a battleship game where using row and column you identify a spot on a grid.
 An offset lets you pinpoint a place in memory.
 I made a grid below to help you to grasp the concept.
 An offset is made of 8 digits, I added the spaces for readability, normally you won’t find any.

-The column 0-F is expressed in hexadecimal and therefore they go from 0 to F. I made a few examples below for all data types that we have explored so far.
+The column 0-F is expressed in hexadecimal and therefore they go from zero to F. I made a few examples below for all data types that we have explored so far.

 Instead, if you want to pass an exact value you want to add the pound sign (#) ahead of the notation.
 Like #$10A10B.
 It behaves like a constant value passed on.

 # means direct addressing.
 You set a value into a data registry.
 Example: move #1,D0.
-This can be used only the source of an operation not the destination.
+This can be used only as of the source of an operation, not the destination.
 Basically right after the move instruction, not after the comma.

 $ means the value after me is a memory address.
 Example: move $00000010,$0000002D